Rust unit testing: simplify your tests

 #[test] // Already existing

-Finally, delete the auxiliary function and run the tests again.
+Finally, delete the auxiliary function and rerun the tests.
 They should pass.

 Reusing fixtures

-functions for the tests that we may want to reuse.
-Since we have already stated our intent to avoid repetition, it would be
+auxiliary functions for tests we may want to reuse.
+Since we have already stated our intent to avoid repetition, it

 We can copy the constants to this new file and make them public.

 We don't want this file to produce any production code.
-We just want it for the tests, so when we import it in the main
+We just want it for the tests, so when we import it into the

-), we use the conditional compilation attribute, to get it compiled only for tests.
+main file (main.rs), we use the conditional compilation attribute to get it compiled only for tests.

 #[cfg(test)]